sfosc/sfosc/MEMBERSHIP.md

 ## Applying

-To apply for membership, send a pull request to this file, adding your name and GitHub ID.
+To apply for membership, send a pull request to this file, adding your name and GitHub username.

-Please mention why you became interested in SFOSC and share some related work that you have undertaken.
+Please mention why you became interested in SFOSC and share some related work.
 This is optional though, please share only as much as you would like to.

 Existing members will review your application.
 The aspects we look for currently are:
-- Full name and GitHub ID, to serve as minimal verification of identity.
+- Full name and GitHub username, to serve as minimal verification of identity.
 - You have either engaged with SFOSC directly, or have related experience we can verify.
   If this experience is not easily found from your GitHub profile, please mention it as part of the pull request.